top of page

 Question : Is there a way to clean your Austin outdoor roller shades?

-& Answer : Yes, the fabric for our porch shades is very heavy duty.
-For a gentle mild cleaning, when the fabric is not all that dirty, you can clean the roll shade fabric while in the down position by hand using a cloth and mild cleaner like simple green.
+& Answer : Yes, the fabric for our porch and patio shades is very heavy-duty.
+For a gentle, mild cleaning, when the fabric is not all that dirty, you can clean the roll shade fabric while in the down position by hand using a cloth and mild cleaner like Simple Green.
 Or you can hire one of our window washers that can do it for you professionally, maybe even while you are getting your windows washed to get a better price.
 When I clean the roll shades, I take them down and open them in the full open position and I scrub them with simple green, then I use a pressure washer for a final clean.
-Our outdoor patio shades can be by all means cleaned while installed in the down position, just be smart about it and not apply too much pressure resulting in pulling on the clutch while cleaning them.
+Our outdoor patio shades can be cleaned while installed in the down position, just be smart about it and do not apply too much pressure, resulting in pulling on the clutch while cleaning them.

 Pricing Q&A's